 An afternoon in the Beijing 798 Art Zone

 I was lucky.
 Probably due to the cloudy day there weren’t that many people.
 After visiting the Tibetan exhibition “The Rice Way” I wandered through the streets of the former factory site.
-I encountered a historical locomotive, artful graffities, modern sculptures and figures and strolled through some of the galleries and shops before finishing the day in a lovely café, in their conservatory with a glass bottom, on the first floor.
+I encountered a historical locomotive, artful graffiti, modern sculptures, and figures and strolled through some of the galleries and shops before finishing the day in a lovely café, in their conservatory with a glass bottom, on the first floor.
 There I met a lovely couple from the UK who had been on a business trip in Mongolia before coming to Beijing.
 They had done a hike from the Jiankou to the Mutianyu section of the Great Wall together with my friend Mill with whom I had “conquered” the Gubeikou Great Wall the day before their hike.

-My second visit of the artists’ quarter
+My second visit to the artists’ quarter

 I returned to the artists’ quarter this year in May.
-The Beijing 798 Art Zone is huge and is divided into four big sections (not counting section C and F) which are arranged like a the capital letter T. I didn’t really know which part I had visited in 2014 but I had definitely planned to explore a different part of the factory side than last time and specifically ordered a taxi there, telling the bell boys and the taxi driver that I wanted to be dropped of at the main entrance of the Beijing 798 Art Zone.
+The Beijing 798 Art Zone is huge and is divided into four big sections (not counting sections C and F) which are arranged like the capital letter T. I didn’t really know which part I had visited in 2014 but I had definitely planned to explore a different part of the factory side than last time and specifically ordered a taxi there, telling the bell boys and the taxi driver that I wanted to be dropped off at the main entrance of the Beijing 798 Art Zone.
 I was sure that last time I didn’t enter it from there.
 Guess, what happened?

 These tanks host exhibitions

-Apparently he drank all of the wine
+Apparently, he drank all of the wine

 I took the way back to the main street where several cafés and restaurants are.
-Somehow I ended in the same café like last time, not because I am not open to new things and places – quite the contrary – but because this café had a lovely rooftop terrace with a fantastic view over the area, surrounded by large trees so that one felt a bit like being in a jungle.
+Somehow I ended up in the same café as last time, not because I am not open to new things and places – quite the contrary – but because this café had a lovely rooftop terrace with a fantastic view over the area, surrounded by large trees so that one felt a bit like being in a jungle.
 It was a great place to round off a warm and sunny day.